Second Barbary War: Aftermath

-Despite having successfully negotiated for their freedom, all 10 US captives perished when the ship returning them to the US, Epervier, sank.
+Despite having successfully negotiated for their freedom, all 10 US captives perished when the ship returning them to the US, Epervier, sank in the Atlantic ocean on 9 August 1815.
 Although the conflict was brief and small-scale, it showed US resolve and was a victory for free trade.

 In early 1816, Britain undertook a diplomatic mission, backed by a small squadron of ships of the line, to Tunis, Tripoli, and Algiers to convince the Deys to stop their piracy and free European Christian slaves.
 The Deys of Tunis and Tripoli agreed without any resistance, but the Dey of Algiers was less cooperative, and the negotiations were stormy.
 The leader of the diplomatic mission, Admiral Edward Pellew, believed that he had negotiated a treaty to stop the slavery of Christians and returned to England.
 However, just after the treaty was signed, Algerian troops massacred 200 Corsican, Sicilian and Sardinian fishermen who had been under British protection thanks to the negotiations.
 This caused outrage in Britain and the rest of Europe, and Pellew's negotiations were seen as a failure.

 As a result, Pellew was ordered to sea again to complete the job and punish the Algerians.
 He gathered a squadron of five ships of the line, reinforced by a number of frigates, later reinforced by a flotilla of six Dutch ships.
 On 27 August 1816, following a round of failed negotiations, the fleet delivered a punishing nine-hour bombardment of Algiers.
 The attack immobilized many of the Dey's corsairs and shore batteries, forcing him to accept a peace offer of the same terms that he had rejected the day before.
 Pellew warned that if the terms were not accepted, he would continue the action.
 The Dey accepted the terms, but Pellew had been bluffing since his fleet had already spent all its ammunition.

 A treaty was signed on 24 September 1816.
 The British Consul and 1,083 other Christian slaves were freed, and the U.S. ransom money repaid.

-After the First Barbary War, the European nations had been engaged in warfare with one another and the U.S. with the British.
-However, in the years immediately following the Second Barbary War, there was no general European war, which allowed the Europeans to build up their resources and challenge Barbary power in the Mediterranean without distraction.
-Algiers and Tunis were seized and colonized by France in 1830 and 1881, respectively.